operaton/operaton/engine-rest/engine-rest-jakarta/README.md

 REST API Jakarta
 ================

-A Jakarta JAX-RS-based REST API for Camunda Platform.
+A Jakarta JAX-RS-based REST API for Operaton.

-> This module copies and transforms the `camunda-engine-rest-core` module.
+> This module copies and transforms the `operaton-engine-rest-core` module.
 > It contains only implementations for classes where there are breaking changes either in the updated dependencies or due to JakartaEE.

 Running Tests